Use Tiered Storage in Kubernetes

 Do not set an object storage property to an empty string "" or to null as a way to reset it to its default value.

-To configure access to ABS/ADLS with account access keys:
+Configure access with account access keys

 1. Get an account access key for the Azure container that Redpanda will run on.
 For information on how to view your account access keys, see the Azure documentation.